EPON vs GPON Comparison Diagram

 EPON has symmetric upstream and downstream data rates.

-GPON supports multiple data rate levels such as upstream and downstream symmetrical rates as well as upstream and downstream asymmetrical rates, which is more flexible than EPON.
-And the upstream and downstream rates of GPON are higher than those of EPON.
+GPON supports multiple data rate levels such as upstream and downstream symmetrical rates and upstream and downstream asymmetrical rates, which is more flexible than EPON.
+And the upstream and downstream speeds of GPON are higher than those of EPON.

 EPON is more straightforward than GPON at the link layer and access services

-EPON uses a simple Ethernet data format that greatly simplifies the link layer and associated management processes, and EPON can provide a variety of services.
+EPON uses a simple Ethernet data format that significantly simplifies the link layer and associated management processes, and EPON can provide various services.

-EPON is simpler and more straightforward than GPON.
+EPON is more straightforward than GPON.
 The two encapsulation methods and ATM support are not so effective in Ethernet transport.

 GPON is considered to be the ideal technology to achieve full coverage of broadband network access

-EPON is superior to GPON in terms of layers, while GPON is superior in terms of network access services.
+EPON is superior to GPON in terms of layers, while GPON is superior in network access services.

 EPON is only suitable for data services, while GPON is suitable for the triple play.
 EPON solution is based on Ethernet, which is fully compliant with the characteristics, nature, and performance of Ethernet protocols, while GPON uses synchronous optic network technology (SONET) and synchronous digital hierarchy (SDH) to transport Ethernet.
 The link-layer structure of GPON helps provide better services.